When Death Occurs

 What To Do When Death Occurs

-Immediately following the death of a loved one, there are many decisions that must be made.
-At this time, you may find your emotions are heightened, and for that reason it is a good idea to understand the process while making all decisions and arrangements.
-Having this knowledge will ensure you are making wise decisions that focus on quality of care at sensible pricing.
+Immediately following the death, there are many decisions that must be made.
+At this time, you may find your emotions are heightened, and for that reason it is a good idea to understand the process.
+Having this knowledge will ensure you are making wise decisions that focus on quality of care.
 Our family and staff are able to assist you in answering any questions you may have.
 The below information can help guide you and your family through the process.

 Contact the Proper Authorities